Dreamy-Cat-X/fantasy-defense-decompiled/README.md

 # fantasy-defense-decompiled
  Decompiled code for a 2011 game no one ever knows about, with some tweaks to make it more manageable.
 Not affiliated with SN Mobile Technology

-## Untested Things:
-- Infinity/Gate Breaker mode
+- Everything runs as it should.
+Decensored designs mode & file selection menu were also things I took the luxury to add that weren't present in the original game

 ## Other TODO
 - PC Port
-- File Select menu + way to delete files
 - Move all display strings to strings.xml
-- Bitmask-ify effect type, to allow an unit to have multiple effects
+- Bitmask-ify effect type, to allow an unit to have multiple effects (for modding)